mikerenfro/md-scaling-study/README.md

 ```
 module load anaconda
-python scalability_plotter.py
+python scalabilityplotter.py
 ```

 With the csv files in the correct place, the python script should be able to be run.
-After running the Python script, .pdf files should appear that have graphs representing the speedup of the various analysis tools.
+After running the Python script, .png (or, if you changed it, some other desired file type) files should appear that have graphs representing the speedup of the various analysis tools.
-The realtime/walltime spent processing for the various atom sizes will also be present and compared by analysis tool.
+The real/wall time spent processing for the various atom sizes will also be present and compared by analysis tool.

 #### Common Issues and the Fixes